 Cabiralizumab (FPA008) Status

-Cabiralizumab (FPA008) is an antibody that inhibits colony stimulating factor-1 receptor (CSF1R).
-Cabiralizumab (FPA008) is currently in a Phase 1a/1b clinical trial evaluating it in combination with OPDIVO® (nivolumab), Bristol-Myers Squibb's PD-1 immune checkpoint inhibitor, in multiple tumor types.
+We are currently studying cabiralizumab (FPA008) in a Phase 1a/1b clinical trial (NCT02526017) evaluating it in combination with OPDIVO® (nivolumab), Bristol-Myers Squibb's (BMS) PD-1 immune checkpoint inhibitor, in multiple tumor types.
 These tumor types include: non-small cell lung cancer, squamous cell carcinoma of the head and neck, pancreatic cancer, glioblastoma, renal cell carcinoma and ovarian cancer.

-Five Prime is also evaluating cabiralizumab (FPA008) in a Phase 2 study in the orphan indication, PVNS, as part of its independent development.
+Five Prime is also evaluating cabiralizumab monotherapy in a Phase 2 study (NCT02471716) in the orphan indication, PVNS.
 PVNS is a rare, locally aggressive tumor of the synovium.
-It is characterized by local over-expression of CSF-1, which recruits macrophages into the joints, forming the non-malignant tumor mass.
+It is characterized by local over-expression of CSF-1, which recruits macrophages into the joints, forming a non-malignant tumor mass.
 It is associated with high morbidity, and there are no approved therapies for the condition.

 In October 2015, Five Prime announced an exclusive worldwide license and collaboration agreement with BMS, a recognized leader in the field of immuno-oncology, for the development and commercialization of Five Prime's CSF1R antibody program, including cabiralizumab (FPA008).
 Terms of the agreement include $350 million upfront and $1.4 billion in potential development and regulatory milestone payments per CSF1R antibody product to Five Prime, plus royalty percentages ranging from the high teens to low twenties on net sales.
 Five Prime also has an option to co-promote cabiralizumab in the United States.